 Google Penalties: How to Diagnose Them and How to RecoverHow to

 Google can be a 'maker' or a 'breaker'.
 At least in terms of search results.
 To get indexed and to rank high in search, you need to follow their guidelines.
 Otherwise, you can get a penalty.
-In this post, we'll figure out what is a Google penalty, how to understand that your website got penalised and what to do afterwards.
+In this post, we'll figure out what a Google penalty is, how to understand that your website got penalised and what to do afterwards.

 1. What Is a Google Penalty?

 So let's differentiate these terms.
 First, there are algorithmic updates.
 These are handed out to websites that do not meet the standards and expectations set up through algorithms that crawl the web searching for sites that meet their 'quality guidelines'.
 For example, such updates as Penguin and Panda aren't penalties.
 They are algorithms that evaluate websites rewarding those which meet the guidelines.
 Site owners need to know that they will not be notified of any algorithmic 'penalty'.
 They will only see the negative results (traffic drop).

 Then there are manual penalties.
 These are imposed based on real people reviewing sites, looking for such things as 'black hat' tactics.
 Site owner will be notified about such penalty.
 A good news is that you have an opportunity to request reconsideration.
 Of course, before sending a request, you should try to fix everything.
 By the way, users can report suspicious websites with spammy/paid links, or malware.

 There are Google guidelines that any business owner must check out to ensure that his practices are not going to result in penalties.
 If manual penalties are imposed, site owners will be notified by Google, along with the reason for the penalty.

 2. Most Common Reasons to Be Punished by Google